-- If necessary, remove the label and any adhesive from your jars (lavender or sweet orange essential oil work well for this).
-Let the jars dry.
+If necessary, remove the label and any adhesive from your jars and let the jars dry.

-- Prepare your kite paper: Cut it into simple shapes like stars, circles, and triangles or tear or cut your paper into 1/2 to 11/2-inch (1 to 3.8 cm) strips.
+Prepare your tissue paper: Cut it into simple shapes like stars, circles, and triangles, or cut or tear it into strips.

-- Pour a bit of Mod Podge into your bowl and using your paintbrush, coat the outside of the jar with a thin layer of Mod Podge.
+Pour a bit of Mod Podge into your bowl and use your paintbrush to coat the outside of the jar with a thin layer.

-- There is no right or wrong way to attach your wire handle, as long as your method creates a 10-inch (25 cm) or longer wire loop to carry from and is secure.
-I have outlined my favorite method here, if you’re looking for a bit more guidance.
+There is no right or wrong way to attach your wire handle, as long as your method creates a 10-inch or longer wire loop to carry from and is secure.

-- Cut one 18 to 24-inch (46 to 60 cm) length of wire.
+Here’s one way to create a handle: Cut an 18 to 24-inch length of wire.
 Using a pair of pliers, bend a hook on one end of your wire.
 Wrap this end of the wire around the jar neck until it makes a complete circle, overlapping another section of your wire loop.
 Pass the hook over the overlapping wire and pinch closed with pliers to secure.

-- Place a candle in the bottom of each lantern, securing it with poster putty or double-sided craft adhesive, if desired, to prevent slipping.
+Place a candle or battery-powered candle in the bottom of each lantern, securing it with poster putty or double-sided craft adhesive to prevent slipping.
 Carefully light the candles.

 If you prefer to celebrate indoors, omit the handles on your lanterns and arrange them safely in your home.
 Turn off the electric lights and quietly gather with family or friends for a candle-lit evening indoors.